-1-2.
-In all these connected Suits, there is only one legal controversy i.e. as to whether the renting of immovable property (by the landlord to a tenant) falls within the definition of providing or rendering services and/or falls under economic activity and consequently liable to Sales Tax on services under the Sindh Sales Tax on Services Act, 2011.
+In this Suit, there is only one legal controversy i.e. as to whether the renting of immovable property (by the landlord to a tenant) falls within the definition of providing or rendering services and/or falls under economic activity and consequently liable to Sales Tax on services under the Sindh Sales Tax on Services Act, 2011.

-On the last date of hearing, this Court was informed that such controversy has already been settled in a Constitution Petition bearing No.D-2421/2016 and other connect petitions (Young's (Private) Limited and others v.
+It is informed that such controversy has already been settled in a Constitution Petition bearing No.D-2421/2016 and other connect petitions (Young's (Private) Limited and others v.
 Province of Sindh and others) vide Judgment dated 18.08.2017 and it has been held that no Sales Tax is payable on renting of the immovable properties as it does not fall within the definition of rendering and or providing services.

-Today through statement, a copy of such Judgment has been placed on record and the operating part of the same reads as under:-
+The operating part of the same reads as under:-